Skip to content

 This tip comes with a warning: don’t be too focused on this.
 When you’re first starting out, call your local competitors, and ask if they can give you a quote for the junk you want to haul.
 The big franchises often list their prices on their website and if they don’t, then give them a call as well.

 Competitors can give you a benchmark of what your prices should be, but your business goals are unique.
 Don’t focus too much on what the other guy is doing.
-As we learned in the 2020 Home Services Trends report, home service providers don’t need to low ball value just to win a job.
+You don’t need to offer a low ball rate just to win a job.
 This ends up hurting your bottom line in the end.

 Consider your margins